GetStream/stream-chat-android/CONTRIBUTING.md

 - `stream-chat-android-client`: Holds all the code connected to the **low-level-client**, used to request data from and send information to the API.
 - `stream-chat-android-offline`: As an addition to the **client** module, you can use **offline** to introduce persistence and caching to your app.
 - `stream-chat-android-ui-common`: Common UI-related code and utility functions.
+- `stream-chat-android-state`: Module that contains common state-related API and functionality, such as syncing and persisting state and various messages.

 - `stream-chat-android-compose-sample`: The main sample app featuring the Compose SDK.
 - `stream-chat-android-compose`: Our Compose SDK that features channels and messages components, as well as other utilities.